 There are a few exceptions we want to be transparent about:

 The difference matters.
 On a standard auto policy at $1,800/year, a $300 broker fee at Freeway or Fiesta is effectively a 16% markup you're paying for no additional value.
 That's money that should stay in your pocket — or buy you a higher liability limit you actually benefit from.
+The same logic applies to specialty lines like cheap motorcycle insurance in California — a $200 broker fee on a $600/year motorcycle premium is a 33% markup, which is why it pays to ask for the out-the-door price before you sign.

 Look at the paperwork from your current or last insurance purchase.
 Find the page titled Broker Fee Disclosure or Broker Fee Agreement.
 If you signed one, you paid one.
 The amount is listed right there.
 If you didn't sign one, you didn't.